zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/Chart.md

     ?>

 ### selectEnd
-Fires when the user stops dragging the drag handle.
+Fires when the user completes modifying the selection.

 #### Returns
 `\Kendo\Dataviz\UI\Chart`